 The European Space Agency's "Edoardo Amaldi" Automated Transfer Vehicle-3 (ATV-3) is one of a suite of robotic spacecraft that deliver goods to the International Space Station.
 Europe's ATV vehicles are huge, large enough to fit a London double-decker bus inside.

 In this photo, the Automated Transfer Vehicle-3 (ATV-3) approaches the International Space Station on March 28, 2012.

 Japan's HTV vehicle is another robotic cargo ship that ferries supplies to the space station.
 Here, it is shown just before astronauts grapple it on Jan.
 27, 2011.
 Japan's HTV vehicles have the unique ability to carry cargo inside a pressurized section (for astronaut use) and in a exterior compartment for external use.

 Backdropped by Earth's horizon and the blackness of space, the first unpiloted Japanese H-2 Transfer Vehicle (HTV) approaches the International Space Station on Sept.
 17, 2009.

-Dragon is an untested member of the cargo freighter fleet.
-This capsule is built by private company SpaceX (Space Exploration Technologies), and is due to fly its first delivery trip to the station in May 2012.
+Dragon is the only reusable member of the cargo freighter fleet.
+This capsule is built by private company SpaceX (Space Exploration Technologies), and began making delivery runs to the station for NASA in 2012.